buhowski/react-typescript/public/text-data/games/PreviewGamesEN.md

-# Gaming Ideas
+# Game Concepts

-Below are ideas for video games, indie projects, and any other interactive entertainment.
-All of them have a well-formed concept, a strong foundation, and potential for large-scale development.
+Below is a selection of my own original concepts for video games and indie projects.
+Each of them has a well-formed concept, a strong foundation, and potential for large-scale development.

 The author is looking for resources and time to bring these ideas to life.
 If you know where or how to get support — let me know!